IKoshelev/ko-observable-validation/README.md

  var threshold = ko.observable(10);

  var subj = ko.validateObservable(ko.observable(1), function (val) {
-            //value convertion is handled by ko bindings and extenders used in views,
+            //value convertion is handled by ko bindings and extenders used in views (see below),
             //but validation is only handled here
             if (typeof val !== 'number') {
                 return ["Number is required"];